You Can’t Save Your Child From Their Anorexia

 Too many parents give up everything to try to help their children.

-A guest post by my mother Sue Blackmore.
+This guest post is by my mother Sue Blackmore.

-I was honoured this month to be the featured “eccentric” in Psychology Today magazine and given the delightful title of “Queen of Consciousness”.
-The article was based on a long and enjoyable phone call with “Editor at Large” Hara Estroff Marano.
-Our deep-delving conversation covered everything from my work in parapsychology and my strange experiences with drugs to meditation and the nature of consciousness.
-When I saw how she had condensed it all into just a few pages I was really impressed —except for one question.
+I was honoured this month to be the featured “eccentric” in Psychology Today magazine and given the delightful title of “Queen of Consciousness.”
+The deep-delving conversation covered everything from my work in parapsychology and my strange experiences with drugs to meditation and the nature of consciousness.
+When I saw how the writer had condensed it all into just a few pages, I was really impressed.

 The answer attributed to me was just this: